case studies

 The 2019 Festival of Change took us north to gather amidst the unique beauty of the Warddewardde (Stone Country) and to learn about the strong culture and connection to country of the local clans (the Mok clan and others).
 The theme for 2019 was ‘Journeys through time and place’ – capturing personal and organisational journeys over the past 12 months, as well as timelessness of the Nawarddeken connection to culture and land.
 Being on country in a thriving community who have reignited their traditions and are growing the next generation of cultural leaders was amazing – and a time of deep reflection plus a few tears.
 2019 reflected a shift from the 2018 focus on collective advocacy and widening the circle, back to a smaller, more intimate gathering where lighthouse initiatives could learn from each other and forge stronger connections.
 The Festival sought to generate a deeper understanding of the Nawarddeken’s strong culture culture and land.
 Participants were encouraged to embrace the different mindsets, belief systems and ways of seeing the world as an opportunity for personal growth.
 The facilitation was flexible and semi-structured in order to create an atmosphere where participants were able to relax, learn, and have moments of transformation and insight as they experienced a fundamentally different way of living and being of the Nawarddeken People.

-What it means to walk alongside: a unique government, philanthropy and community partnership
+What it means to walk alongside: a unique government, philanthropy and community partnership - Since 2019

 Our Place works with one of the most important community resources, schools, to expand the whole-life opportunities open to children and families in highly disadvantaged communities.
 They bring together the resources children and families need to thrive in ways that meet the needs and help fulfil the aspirations of the community.
 Our Place has the primary goal of making a difference to the educational outcomes for children and families in communities experiencing disadvantage.
 The Our Place approach has been designed to achieve this by focusing on more than the classroom.
 The focus is on changing the overall environment for children and families.
 It has been built on the recognition that families must to be able to meet children and young people’s health, developmental and wellbeing needs, and that those closest to the child (especially parents) must value education and role model learning in ways that support aspirations and realise opportunities.
 Our Place also recognises that, in communities experiencing disadvantage, there are many things that families need in order to step through the door and make the most of the opportunities available.